 Unlike a forward mortgage where you start making payments toward your loan balance almost immediately, the repayment of a reverse mortgage loan is deferred.
 The loan only becomes due and payable when you no longer live in the home or are unable to meet the loan terms.
 Deferring repayment is especially beneficial for senior homeowners living on a fixed income because it frees up cash that would otherwise be tied up as a substantial monthly expense.

 Unlike forward mortgages, reverse mortgages are non-recourse loans.
 But what exactly does this mean for you and your heirs?
-Simply put, as a borrower, you or your heirs will never owe more than the value of your home.
+Simply put, as a borrower, you or your heirs will never owe the lender more than the home is worth at the time of its sale.
 A comforting aspect in an uncertain housing market, non-recourse loans ultimately protect your heirs by allowing them to sell the house and use the proceeds to repay the loan in its entirety.
 No other assets can be taken from your heirs to repay the reverse mortgage loan.

 Now that you know the facts about how a reverse mortgage stacks up against a forward mortgage, which way will you go?